openenergymonitor/emontx4/docs/technical.md

 5. The output voltage as simulated by LTSpice taking into account the indicated inductance values of the voltage sensing transformer, small effect of the RJ11 cable resistance and capacitor C1 is a little lower at 297.55 mV.

-6. The above suggests a calibration value of 240 / 0.29755 = 806.58
+6. The above suggests a calibration value of 240 / 0.29755 = 806.58.

+**Update 14th May 2024:** The actual calibration value as applied over serial or hardcoded for emonTx4 firmware now uses the emonLibDB approach of setting this as a % value of 800, where 800 would be 100.0% and 806.58 is 100.8%.

 7. If we use this calibration value in the emonTx4 firmware and compare the resulting RMS voltage with parallel measurement from SDM120 electric meters we usually see the SDM120 voltage measurement reading about 0.3% higher.
-This suggests a calibration value of:<br>`806.58 × 1.003 = 809.0`.
+This suggests a calibration value of:<br>`806.58 × 1.003 = 809.0` or 101.1%

 8. If we compare with a non-isolated version of the circuit above (omitting the ZMPT101B) consisting of a voltage divider with R1 (top) = 60k and R2 (bottom) = 75 Ohms.
 The RMS voltage difference is ~0.2%.
-This suggests that the voltage calibration for a single emonTx4 should be:<br>`806.58 × 1.002 = 808.2`.
+This suggests that the voltage calibration for a single emonTx4 should be:<br>`806.58 × 1.002 = 808.2` or 101.0%.

 9. The difference between the LTSpice simulated voltage output derived calibration and calibration based on comparison to an SDM120 or the non-isolated voltage sensor test is likely due to three main factors: